Common Cash Flow Problems for Small Business Owners

 Solution

-If your revenues cannot meet the cost of the debt, then refinancing the loan can help lower the monthly payments.
-Refinancing provides a new loan with terms more advantageous for the borrower by extending the payment period or reducing the interest rate, or both.
+If your revenues cannot meet the debt’s cost, refinancing the loan can help lower the monthly payments.
+Refinancing provides a new loan with more advantageous terms for the borrower by extending the payment period, reducing the interest rate, or both.

-Alternatively, if you have multiple loans, utilizing debt consolidation can be an efficient solution.
+Alternatively, using debt consolidation can be an efficient solution if you have multiple mca loans.
 This solution replaces outstanding debts with a new loan and lower monthly payments.

-Turning your total open Accounts Receivable into cash via non-recourse invoice factoring is cheaper than swiping a credit card.
+Turning your total open Accounts Receivable into cash via non-recourse invoice factoring is cheaper than swiping a credit card to fix cash flow problems.

 4. High Fixed Costs (Overhead)

 Fixed costs are business expenses unrelated to selling and delivering products and services.
-Costs related to sales are operating expenses such as materials, labor, and marketing.
-High overhead is a problem for cash-strapped businesses.
+Sales-related costs are operating expenses such as materials, labor, and marketing.
+High overhead costs are a problem for cash-strapped businesses.

 Examples of fixed overhead include rent, telecommunications, utilities, and insurance.
 High fixed costs hurt your available cash flow each month as these occur in regular intervals.